osama-alani/Stroke-prediction/README.md

 We used:-
- @ pandas

- , altair, seaborn, scikit-learn, xgboost and pyplot in this model to
+pandas library to read the data seaborn, altair, plotly, xgboost and pyplot for Visualization scikit-learn for prediction and other libraries